 - Feed your starter each day for a week, discarding half before whisking in another 50g flour and 50ml water.

-- You can keep this daily feeding regime up if you’re baking frequently, but otherwise you might want to pop it in the fridge (with the lid tightly secured) and this will slow the fermentation process down so that you only have to feed it once a week.
-You’ll save plenty of flour this way, however you’ll need a couple of days of feeding at room temperature to get it back up to speed.
+- If you’re baking frequently, you’ll want to keep up this daily routine of tipping half away (or using it to make bread, pancakes, whatever) and then feeding your pet with a 50g/50ml flour and water mix, however you might want to pop it in the fridge (with the lid tightly secured) as this will slow the fermentation process down so that you only have to feed it once every week or so.
+You’ll save plenty of flour this way, but you’ll need a couple of days of feeding at room temperature to get it back up to speed.
+This is all about yeast farming, and to make really good bread you’ll want your culture to be really active and lively.

-I’ll write a further post covering my favourite bread recipe (at the moment), but please feel free to make good use of your sourdough starter instead of dried yeast in whatever bready adventures you embark on.
+I’ll write a further post covering my favourite bread recipe (at the moment), but please do make good use of your sourdough starter instead of dried yeast in whatever bready adventures you embark on.